 At the local level, most transit agencies are funded primarily through transit-dedicated sales taxes.
 Consequently, they face significant political pressure to confine service within their county borders.
 Philosophically, the primary role of a transit agency should be to transport their ridership to whatever destination is necessary.
 Northeast Ohio is a region of many counties and overlapping urban areas, and the demand to travel between them is significant.
 METRO, PARTA and SARTA (the Stark County/ Canton public transit agency) currently provide service to limited cross-county destinations.
-Transportation Outlook 2045 recommends a more integrated, regional transit network - between Summit and Portage counties and beyond.
+Transportation Outlook 2045 recommends a more integrated, regional transit network - between Summit and Portage Counties and beyond.

-Transit-Oriented Development / Joint Development
+Transit Oriented Development / Joint Development

-Development of bus rapid transit service creates an attractive opportunity for transitoriented development.
-Transit-oriented development is typically high density development along a transit line that benefits from the having consistent transit presence on the corridor.
-With the potential of bus rapid transit in the Greater Akron area, the transit agencies should also pursue joint development opportunities with private investors to create transit-oriented development near fixed-route service.
-METRO recently received a FTA grant to explore potential opportunities for transitoriented development in Akron.
+Development of bus rapid transit service creates an attractive opportunity for transit oriented development.
+Transit oriented development is typically high density development along a transit line that benefits from the having consistent transit presence on the corridor.
+With the potential of bus rapid transit in the greater Akron area, the transit agencies should also pursue joint development opportunities with private investors to create transit oriented development near fixed route service.
+Metro RTA recently received a FTA grant to explore potential opportunities for transit oriented development in Akron.

-While similar, joint development (JD) and transit-oriented development (TOD) are not synonymous.
+While very similar, joint development (JD) and transit-oriented development (TOD) are not synonymous.
 In joint development, the transit agency needs to be an active partner in a development project and receive a "fair share" of revenues to support public transportation.
-Joint development leverages transit investment - whether real estate or facilities - for such partnerships, but does not have to be transit-oriented.
+Joint development leverages transit investment - whether real estate or facilities - for such partnerships but does not have to be transit-oriented.